BPCE/smart-directory/README.md

 ## SmartDirectory

-Note: an ERC is being written from this work, you can read it and give feedback to the authors [draft ERC on a directory of smart contracts](https://github.com/joseluu/ERCs/blob/master/ERCS/draft-erc-smart-directory.md)
+Note: an ERC is being written from this work, please give feedback to the authors [draft ERC on a directory of smart contracts](https://github.com/joseluu/ERCs/blob/master/ERCS/draft-erc-smart-directory.md)

 [Documentation complète](SmartDirectory_Specifications.md)